AtlasReaper311/atlas-kit-python-rag/README.md

 > Production-structured Python RAG starter kit — part of [Atlas Systems](https://atlas-systems.uk) P-02 Library.

 A foundation for Retrieval-Augmented Generation pipelines.
-Not a tutorial.
-Drop it in, wire your documents, swap providers via config.
+Drop it in, wire your documents, and swap providers via config.

 ---